 He jerked his hand away, backpedaling quickly, his heart pounding.
 Though he’d only touched the tree for a moment, he knew without a doubt what it was.

 This thing is human!

 He closed his eyes, recalling the memories he’d been given.
 They felt like his own, indistinguishable save that it didn’t make sense for them to be his.
 He…or rather, the thing in front of him…had been a man once.
 He’d been following this path when he’d come up to the big tree in the middle of the clearing.
-There’d been fewer smaller trees then – it’d been years ago – and he’d been exhausted.
+There’d been fewer smaller trees then – it’d been nearly a year ago – and he’d been exhausted.
 He’d decided to set up camp by the big tree, and had curled up next to it, falling asleep.

 And when he’d woken the next morning, something had been terribly wrong.

 He’d tried to get up, but his body had been terribly stiff.
 He remembered looking down, seeing his skin covered with thin bark.
 He’d smashed his arms and legs against the ground to crack the bark so he could move better, and blood had oozed from the wounds.
 After what’d seemed like an eternity, he’d managed to get to his feet, and he’d started walking away.
 Slowly, painfully.
 One step at a time, each step taking hours.